 Vector search is a technique used in information retrieval and machine learning to find similar items in a dataset based on vector representations.
 It's commonly used for similarity search tasks

-Vector Search Explained: A Comprehensive Guide
+What is Vector Search?: A Comprehensive Guide

 Vector search assists organizations in discovering linked concepts in search responses, rather than solely focusing on keywords.
 But how exactly does it work?Sign Up for Astra